Tracking the nematicity in cuprate superconductors: a resistivity study under uniaxial pressure: Experimental details

-For this study, we have chosen three classes of hole-doped cuprates, La$_{2-x}$Sr$_x$Cu$_4$ (LSCO), Bi$_{1.74}$Sr$_{1.88}$Pb$_{0.38}$CuO$_{6+\delta}$ (Bi-2201) and Bi$_{2-y}$Pb$_{y}$Sr$_2$CaCu$_2$O$_{8+\delta}$ (Bi-2212, y = 0 or 0.7), which were all grown by the traveling solvent floating zone method.
-The hole concentration $p$ is determined by the value of $T_c$ in Bi-2212 and Bi-2201 \cite{VishikIM12,KudoK09}, while that in LSCO is determined by the Sr doping level.
-The orientation of the crystals was determined by the Laue x-ray diffraction, single-crystal x-ray diffraction and transmission electron microscope.
-The samples were cut into thin rectangular plates along either the Cu-O-Cu or diagonal direction as shown in Fig. 1a.
-The uniaxial pressure was applied along the length of the rectangle by a home-made device based on the piezo-bender as described previously \cite{LiuZ16}, which is able to avoid the effect of residual strain from glue and measure the resistivity change across zero pressure.
-The positive and negative pressures correspond to compress and stretch the sample, respectively.
-The resistivity was measured in a Physical Properties Measurement System (PPMS, Quantum Design) \cite{LiuZ16}.
+In this study, we have chosen three classes of hole-doped cuprates, La$_{2-x}$Sr$_x$CuO$_4$ (LSCO), Bi$_{1.74}$Sr$_{1.88}$Pb$_{0.38}$CuO$_{6+\delta}$ (Bi-2201) and Bi$_{2-y}$Pb$_{y}$Sr$_2$CaCu$_2$O$_{8+\delta}$ ($y$ = 0 or 0.7), which were all grown by the traveling solvent floating zone method~\cite{Luo2007,Shen2009,Hucker2011,Liu2019}.
+The hole concentration $p$ is determined by the value of $T_c$ in Bi-2212 and Bi-2201 \cite{VishikIM12,KudoK09}, while that in LSCO is determined by the Sr doping level $x$.
+The orientations of the crystals were determined by X-ray Laue camera, single-crystal X-ray diffraction and scanning transmission electron microscope (STEM).
+The samples were cut into thin rectangular plates along either the Cu-O-Cu or diagonal direction [see Fig.~\ref{fig2}(a)] by a high-precision diamond wire saw.
+The uniaxial pressure was applied along the longer edge of the rectangle by a home-made device based on the piezo-bender as described in Ref.~\cite{LiuZ16}, which is able to avoid the effect of residual strain from glue and measure the resistivity change across zero pressure continuously by compressing and stretching the sample.
+The pressure applied on the sample is controlled by the voltage applied on the piezo bender~\cite{LiuZ16}.
+The standard resistivity and elastroresistivity were measured by the standard four-probe method on a Quantum Design Physical Property Measurement System (PPMS).
+The DC magnetic susceptibility measurements were performed on a Quantum Design Magnetic Property Measurement System (MPMS) with zero-field-cooling (ZFC) method.
+The neutron diffraction data of the $x$ = 0.17 LSCO sample were collected at the thermal neutron triple-axis spectrometer TAIPAN at Australian Centre for Neutron Scattering, ANSTO, Australia, with a fixed incident and final energy $E{_i}$ = $E{_f}$ = 14.87 meV.